ISC's New Static Website

 Many Kea users report using multiple Kea instances sharing a single database backend, or cluster of databases.
 One of the frequently requested features was the ability to report accurate statistics in this case.
 This surprisingly tricky problem was solved for MySQL and PostgreSQL by a new stat_cmds hook library and schema updates.
 Users also requested the ability to automatically reconnect after the database connection is lost for whatever reason.

-With 134 tickets closed, 1.4.0 beta is by far the biggest release we ever did.
+With 134 tickets closed, 1.4.0 beta is by far the biggest release we’ve ever done.
 We hope it will improve your quality of life!

 We have also added 2 new features which are dependent on premium hook libraries.
 Premium hook libraries are a great way to provide financial support for the project, and get some additional functionality in return.